 Wanted: Emotion pt.
 2 (The Brainwork)

-“Brainwork” is certainly not an official AA, or medical term, it’s just what I’ve labeled my processing procedure.
-It’s getting my mind right through several methods to really get into the thick of a feeling or situation.
-Prayer, Meditation, Thought is pretty much what makes up my brainwork recipe.
-This is just what ‘works’ for me in providing some semblance of clarity; or at least enough to keep moving rather that walking in the confusion, frustration, and hurt.
-Obviously I needed to put in some work because I was all sorts of screwed up throughout that last post.
-While not wholly better, I am better than I was and this is the results of the brainwork (to this point) and kinda where I am now.
+“Brainwork” is certainly not an official term in any capacity, it’s just what I’ve labeled my processing procedure.
+Prayer, meditation, and thought pretty much what make up my brainwork recipe.
+This is just what ‘works’ for me in providing some clarity and I obviously needed to put in some work because I was all sorts of screwed up throughout that last post.
+While not wholly better, I am better than I was and this is the result of the brainwork.

 Now you get a peak into my uber sketchy weirdo brain and the way it works.

 Prayer: For the people I work with that are totally anti-prayer I explain it as the great brain hack.
-Basically as soon as you put something in your mind your brain is automatically attuned to notice possibilities and solutions to fulfill that.
-In biblical terms it’s Philippians 4:6-7...point being, whether you’re beseeching God or the Universe, if you’re actively seeking something, you will find it.
+Basically as soon as you put something in your mind your brain is automatically attuned to notice possibilities and solutions relevant to the thing.
+In biblical terms it’s Philippians 4:6-7...point being, it doesn't matter how you're seeking, if you’re actively seeking something, you'll probably find it.

 I’m a God guy.
 This doesn’t make me right and anyone else wrong, it’s just what works for me.
 I use the term universe a lot because I think it’s more universally palatable.
 I just believe there’s a greater will for me at work.
 I know it’s better than whatever I could’ve had in mind so that allows me to fall back and trust the process.
 Sometimes it’s easier than others but that’s the value in prayer.
 Prayer is my side of the conversation in seeking out next moves.
 It’s where I get to put my thoughts and feelings out there and ask for a little (sometimes a lot of) help in fulfilling the aforementioned greater will at work.